superduper-io/superduper/docs/content/ai_integrations/custom.md

 # Custom Models

-Superduper provides fully flexible support for AI models from across the open-source ecosystem.
+`superduper` provides fully flexible support for AI models from across the open-source ecosystem.

 Custom AI integrations may be achieved by building on to of the base `superduper.Model` class.